cockroachdb/docs/_includes/v21.2/sql/limit-row-size.md

 ## Limit the size of rows

 To help you avoid failures arising from misbehaving applications that bloat the size of rows, you can specify the behavior when a row or individual [column family](column-families.html) larger than a specified size is written to the database.
-Use the [cluster settings](cluster-settings.html) `sql.guardrails.max_row_size.log` to discover large rows and `sql.guardrails.max_row_size.err` to reject large rows.
+Use the [cluster settings](cluster-settings.html) `sql.guardrails.max_row_size_log` to discover large rows and `sql.guardrails.max_row_size_err` to reject large rows.

-When you write a row that exceeds `sql.guardrails.max_row_size.log`:
+When you write a row that exceeds `sql.guardrails.max_row_size_log`:

 - `INSERT`, `UPSERT`, `UPDATE`, `CREATE TABLE AS`, `CREATE INDEX`, `ALTER TABLE`, `ALTER INDEX`, `IMPORT`, or `RESTORE` statements will log a `LargeRow` to the [`SQL_PERF`](logging.html#sql_perf) channel.
 - `SELECT`, `DELETE`, `TRUNCATE`, and `DROP` are not affected.

-When you write a row that exceeds `sql.guardrails.max_row_size.err`:
+When you write a row that exceeds `sql.guardrails.max_row_size_err`:

 - `INSERT`, `UPSERT`, and `UPDATE` statements will fail with a code `54000 (program_limit_exceeded)` error.